Ted Noffs: Career

 As race equality became more dramatically highlighted as an issue in the United States, with its main focus on the plight of the African-American, there was also a dawning local awareness of the inequalities and prejudice affecting the Australian indigenous population.
 In 1965, the activist Charles Perkins joined forces with Ted Noffs to plan and instigate the now-famous Freedom Ride.
 This initiative, in which a group led by Perkins drove by bus through towns in rural NSW including Moree, Wellington, Gulargambone, Lismore, Bowraville and Kempsey, was thought of initially by some of the participants as a mere fact-finding mission.
 In reality it rapidly became a source of controversy, not to mention rage, on both sides of an extremely pronounced racial divide.
 The Ride had been coordinated at the Wayside Chapel, which was to be, in the words of Perkins, 'our contact with all the newspapers, television and radio.'
 He continues, 'We did not think there would be much work involved but the chapel was completely swamped.
 Ted was involved with the media and political figures and with parents.'

 It was also at this time that Noffs became increasingly concerned with what he began to see as the beginnings of an epidemic of drug abuse amongst the young.
 "I would say that we are moving, in our society, into a situation where drug abuse is the most contagious disease in the world among adolescents..."

+Personal life

+Noffs was married to Margaret Noffs.
+He died on 6 April 1995.

+Oral History

+Noffs was interviewed by Hazel de Berg in 1976 about his life including the church and his activism.
+This recording can be found at the National Library of Australia.